Darionas/light_and_dark_mode/README.md

 ## Welcome! 👋

-It is the simplest way from many of them to implement light & dark mode.
+It is the simplest way from many of them to implement light & dark mode to multiple pages.

 ## It is based on